 “There have been many Chicanx artists that have come out of Otis,” The Cheech’s Fernández says.
 In addition to these artists being featured as part of the inaugural exhibition, the opening will also include a work by Otis alumnx Felicia Montes (’11 MFA Fine Arts + Public Practice) and the Mujeres de Maiz collective, which she co-founded.

 Marin also reflected on the work of Otis alumnx in his collection, and how this connection has been important to the institution.
 “We’re very proud of them and their time at Otis and the things they learned and applied to their art,” he says.

 He hopes to make a lasting impact with his institution; the entire process has been new to him, and his close relationship with the artworks is evident, particularly as the center gears up for its opening.
 “It’s like sending your kids off to college in Switzerland or something,” he says.

 Ultimately, the museum hopes to foster a creative energy within the Inland Empire and, as Fernández puts it, expand the ideas of where in Los Angeles you can see major art: “My hope is that folks throughout California and the nation will come and want to learn and see the richness and complexity of Chicanx art and Latinx art at the center.”

-The Cheech Marin Center for Chicano Art & Culture opens on June 18.
-For more information, please visit this link.
+For more information about Cheech Marin Center for Chicano Art & Culture, please visit this link.